ahmadrezabaqerzade/GPT2/README.md

  * Useful for **educational and research purposes** in low-resource settings.

 **Example TinyStories Text**:

-"Once there was a little cat named Milo.
+'''Once there was a little cat named Milo.
 Milo liked to play in the garden.
 One day, he saw a butterfly and chased it.
-The butterfly flew away, but Milo had fun."
+The butterfly flew away, but Milo had fun.'''

 **the simple structure, making it ideal for small models.**